How To Burp A Baby: The Complete Guide For New Parents

 Gently patting your baby’s back by applying pressure to their tummy is the most effective way to burp your baby.
 Refer back to our four burping positions to see which one is best for your little one, and keep our tips in mind for more comfortable feeding sessions.

 Finally, don’t forget to take care of yourself in the meantime!
-Treat yourself by trying our Maternity Skincare Set that safely supports and cares for your changing skin.
+Treat yourself by trying our Stretch Marks Set that safely supports and cares for your changing skin.

 We also recommend our Certified Organic Bath and Body Gift Set, which is good for you, your whole family, and the planet.